turingschool/gear-up/Mod2_Week1_Empathy_and_Privilege.markdown

 ## Take Attendance
 Depending on the cohort that you're in, Facilitator should pull up the attendance spreadsheet and quickly take attendance.

+## Cohort Introduces Norms
+The cohort introduces their norms from Mod 1 to the Facilitator.

 ## Session Overview

 Here's what we're going to do today: